gemseo/gemseo/doc_src/source/mdo/mda.rst

 This features is used in the :class:`~gemseo.mda.mda_chain.MDAChain` which generates a chain of MDAs according to the graph of dependency in order to minimize the CPU time.
 The user provides a base MDA class to solve the coupled problems.
-The overall sequential process made of sub-MDAs and disciplines execution is created by a :class:`~gemseo.core.chain.MDOChain`.
+The overall sequential process made of inner-MDAs and disciplines execution is created by a :class:`~gemseo.core.chain.MDOChain`.
-The sub-MDAs can be specified using the argument :code:`sub_mda_class`.
+The inner-MDAs can be specified using the argument :code:`inner_mda_name`.

 .. code::

-    mda = create_mda("MDAChain", disciplines, sub_mda_class="MDAJacobi")
+    mda = create_mda("MDAChain", disciplines, inner_mda_name="MDAJacobi")
     mda.execute()